ghajba/wp-editor/README.md

 ## Usage
     wpedit.py [-h] [-c CONFIG] [-m MDCONF] post_file

     positional arguments:
         post_file               The full path of the input file to send to WordPress.

     optional arguments:
         -h, --help              show this help message and exit -c CONFIG, --config CONFIG
                                 The full path of the configuration file storing the XML-RPC endpoint, username and password.
 Per default the application looks at your home folder and searches for wpedit.conf
         -m MDCONF, --mdconf MDCONF
                                 The full path of the md-to-xml conversion-extension file

 ## File structure
 The markdown file is parsed and you can place special lines at the beginning of the text.
-These special lines have to start with *[*.
-Once the parser encounters a line which does not start with *[* the resulting text is treated as the content of the article.
+These special lines have to start with **[** (square bracket).
+Once the parser encounters a line which does not start with **[** the resulting text is treated as the content of the article.

 ### Accepted special lines
 [id] 1001 -- the ID of the blog post, if you create a new post, you do not have to provide an ID, **Note** if you provide an ID, the application attempts to edit the post with this ID.

 [title] Some title -- you can specify the post's title here, in the example "Some title" will be the title of the article.
 If you do not provide a title and the post does not have a title, the title will be set to "My post".

 [categories] Category 1, Category 2 -- a comma separated list of categories for your post.
 Optional, if not provided there will be no categories set.

 [tags] tag 1, tag 2, tag 3 -- a comma separated list for your post.
 Optional, if not provided there will be no tags set.

 ## Extra markdown